-- the employer's PAYE scheme reference number; - the employer's Self-Assessment Unique Taxpayer Reference or Corporation Tax Unique Taxpayer Reference or Company Registration Number or Employer Name (as appropriate); - the number of employees being furloughed; - the National Insurance Numbers for all the employees being furloughed (in the event that an employee does not have a National Insurance Number the employer should contact HMRC); - the payroll/employee numbers for all the employees being furloughed (optional); - the claim period (start and end date); - if the employee is part furloughed, the employee's: (i) usual hours of work; (ii) actual hours of work; and (iii) hours on furlough, for the claim period; - the full amount claimed (including employer NICs and employer pension contributions for claims up to 31 July 2020 only); - the employer's bank account number, sort code and billing address on the bank account; and - a contact name and phone number.
+- the employer's PAYE scheme reference number; - the employer's Self-Assessment Unique Taxpayer Reference or Corporation Tax Unique Taxpayer Reference or Company Registration Number or Employer Name (as appropriate); - the number of employees being furloughed; - the National Insurance Numbers for all the employees being furloughed (in the event that an employee does not have one the employer should contact HMRC); - the payroll/employee numbers for all the employees being furloughed (optional); - the claim period (start and end date); - if the employee is part furloughed, the employee's: (i) usual hours of work; (ii) actual hours of work; and (iii) hours on furlough, for the claim period; - the full amount claimed; - the employer's bank account number, sort code and billing address on the bank account; and - a contact name and phone number.

 Where fewer than 100 employees are to be furloughed, the employer must input this information directly onto the online portal for each individual employee.
 Where 100+ employees are to be furloughed, the employer should compile a file containing this information and upload that to the online portal (and there are strict rules around how the information should be organised within that file).
-For claims starting on or after 1 July 2020, HMRC has produced a file upload template that can be used for this purpose.
+HMRC has produced a file upload template that can be used for this purpose.